REAL-Prover: Retrieval Augmented Lean Prover for Mathematical Reasoning: Conclusion and Future Work

 In this work, we propose REAL-Prover, a stepwise proof system designed to tackle challenging mathematical problems.
-To support the development of this system, we introduce the HERALD-AF pipeline, which translates informal mathematical statements into formal Lean 4 statements, to obtain a large-scale formal dataset.
-We also developed a new Lean 4 interactive environment, Jixia-Interactive, which facilitates both the training of our prover model, REAL-Prover-v1, and formal proof generation.
-To further enhance the prover’s capabilities, we present LeanSearch-PS, a theorem retrieval system that boosts performance on the college-level mathematics problem benchmark.
-Additionally, to further evaluate the prover’s effectiveness, we introduce the FATE-M benchmark, where REAL-Prover achieves a state-of-the-art success rate of 56.7\%.
+To support its development, we introduce the HERALD-AF pipeline, which translates informal mathematical statements into formal Lean~4 representations, enabling the construction of a large-scale formal dataset.
+We also develop a new interactive Lean~4 environment, Jixia-Interactive, which facilitates both the training of our prover model, REAL-Prover-v1, and efficient formal proof generation.
+Furthermore, we present LeanSearch-PS, a theorem retrieval system that improves theorem selection and boosts overall proof success on college-level mathematical benchmarks.
+To comprehensively evaluate the prover’s effectiveness, we propose the FATE-M benchmark, on which REAL-Prover achieves a state-of-the-art success rate of 56.7\%.